 Since an EWM’s compatibility with gradient-based or gradient-free optimization methods dictate which algorithms can be applied, designing a case study which restricts participants to a single optimization algorithm would unnecessarily limit the scope of EWMs studied.
 With the aim of acquiring as much empirical data in order to determine best practices for the industry as a whole, our second case study will permit collaborating participant selection of not only EWM, but also implemented optimization algorithm.
 It will be called the Combined Physics Model/Optimization Algorithm Case Study, and is described below in Section 2.2.

 The wind farm characteristics of these two cases are similar, and were selected to be both restrictive enough to maintain simplicity, yet general enough to aid in solving and interpreting the results of more complex and realistic problems.

+At this point, it is more important to give the short overview of what the researchers are to do and why it is important, without excessive details.
+In place of the previous three paragraphs, I would recommend a paragraph overviewing the what (Researchers will perform each case study x number of times and submit a report/zip file with information necessary to reproduce and compare their results) and a closing paragraph that reiterates the why, which is given in the opening paragraph but can now be expanded upon with the context provided in the other paragraphs.

 Problem Definitions

-The Optimization Only Case Study
+The Optimization-Only Case Study

 The intent of this case study is to determine best optimization practices when given an EWM that permits both gradient-based and gradient-free methods to be used.
 As a representative EWM, we select a simplified version of Bastankhah’s Gaussian wake model [1, 2, 3].
 We supply a Python implementation of this wake model, as well as a description of the model in Appendix C for those who wish to implement it in another language.

 With the wake model fixed, participants are free to use whichever computational optimization strategies they choose, with the objective of obtaining the maximum Annual Energy Production (AEP) for the defined farm.
-In this case study the wind farm boundaries, directional wind frequency, wind turbine attributes, and wake model physics are fixed—turbine locations are the only design variable participants are permitted to alter.
+In this case study the wind farm boundaries, directional wind frequency, wind turbine attributes, and wake model physics are fixed—turbine location is the only design variable participants are permitted to alter.

 Since problem size strongly affects optimization algorithm performance, three wind farms of increasing size are specified in Section 2.1.1.
 These scenarios, roughly doubling in number of turbines, exist to avoid a bias towards algorithms optimized for wind farms of a specific dimension,